KQWC-FM

-KQWC-FM (95.7 FM) is a radio station broadcasting an adult contemporary music format.
+KQWC-FM (95.7 MHz) is a radio station broadcasting an adult contemporary music format.
 Licensed to Webster City, Iowa, United States, the station serves the Fort Dodge area.
 The station is currently licensed to Fieldview Broadcasting LLC.

 History

 On January 13, 2003, the station was sold to WMMP, on December 28, 2005, the station was sold to NRG Media, and on December 5, 2005, the station was sold to NRG Media.
+The station has been under the ownership of Fieldview Broadcasting since 2014.

+Programming

+KQWC-FM is a long-time Iowa State Cyclones football and basketball affiliate, and carried the Chicago White Sox of the MLB from 2021 to 2023.
+The station also carries high school sports from the 5 high schools in the listening area, including Webster City, South Hamilton, Clarion-Goldfield-Dows, Eagle Grove, and Roland-Story.